 - Remove outer skin from onions and slice very thinly into rings.

 - Melt butter in a large stock pot over low heat and add onions.
-Cover and cook, stirring occasionally until onions are very soft, approximately 20 minutes.
+Cook, stirring occasionally until onions are very soft, approximately 20 minutes.

 - Increase heat slightly and add sugar and salt.
 Continue to cook, stirring frequently until onions turn golden brown and begin to caramelize, being careful not to let them get too dark.